carmenbianca/report-liferay/plan.md

 \gls{outbound} licensing.
 They wish to do these things in an automated fashion.
 Reorder the words, and this becomes the main question of research:

-> Given Liferay's demands, requirements and limitations, what is the most
+> Given Liferay's demands, requirements, and limitations, what is the
-> suitable solution for automating Liferay's \gls{inbound} and \gls{outbound}
+> most[^most] suitable software solution for automating Liferay's \gls{inbound}
-> licensing policies?
+> and \gls{outbound} licensing policies?

+[^most]: As a pedantic footnote: I know, or at the very least suspect, that the reviewer of this document will disapprove of this word.
+I am using it *anyway* because any other sentence structure does not convey the same meaning to me.
+The goal of the research is to identify a single solution going forward---possibly out of many.
+The word "most", in this context, reflects back on the demands, requirements, and limitations.
+Asking the question "how can one build a software solution [given the requirements, etc. etc. etc]?" as suggested in the manual does *not* produce the same output.
+As a sanity check, I have verified my main question with Lisette Derksen (research coach at NHL Stenden), who approved my decision.

 ## Sub-questions {#sub-questions}